Demigodrick/community_bot/README.md

 - `%y` - This will be replaced by the current year, i.e. `2024`
 - `%w` - This will be replaced by the day of the week, i.e. `Monday` For example, having `-t Weekly Thread %d %m` would be created as `Weekly Thread 12 June` (obviously depending on the day it is posted).

 Finally, if you want to delete a scheduled autopost, use the command `#autopostdelete` with the ID number of the autopost, i.e. `#autopostdelete 1`.
+You can also delete the latest pinned thread if you include `y` at the end, i.e `#autopostdelete 1 y`.

 ## Customisation